Coronavirus (COVID-19) Community Updates

 BRENTWOOD MUNICIPAL DIVISION COURT

-Current scheduled in-person court dockets of 6:00 pm through October 26, 2020, have been cancelled and are being rescheduled to virtual Zoom court dockets on the same day at 3:00 pm.
-A new court date summons will be mailed to the address we have on file.
+Current scheduled in-person court dockets of 6:00 pm have been cancelled and are being rescheduled to virtual Zoom court dockets on the same day at 3:00 pm.
+A new court date notice with instructions will be mailed to the address we have on file.
 If your address is outdated on your citation, please call the Court office at 314.963.8621 immediately.
 Please check Case.net (mo.gov) – 21st Circuit Court for the latest status on your case.

 For warrant and bond information after hours, please call the Brentwood Police Department, 314.645.3000.
 If you are an attorney, all court filings are being accepted by e-filing, mail, or fax.
 If you are an attorney and requesting a warrant recall for your client, please file accordingly but also email the court administrator at email@example.com for prompt attention to your request.
 Please visit our web pages for the latest court updates.